Dykes, Camera, Action!

 Dykes, Camera, Action! is a 2018 American documentary film about the history of lesbian and queer cinema from the women who made it happen.
 The documentary is the first feature-length film of New York City based director and editor, Caroline Berler.

 Synopsis

-The film is the exploration of lesbian cinema from the 1970's to now.
+The film is the exploration of lesbian cinema from the 1970s to now.
 Filmmakers Barbara Hammer, Su Friedrich, Rose Troche, Cheryl Dunye, Yoruba Richen, Desiree Akhavan, Vicky Du, film critic B. Ruby Rich, Jenni Olson, and others share from their lives and discuss how they've expressed lesbian and queer identity through film.

 Cast reflects on and gives tribute to many influential films and television series: